 - Click the blue Add/Remove Discounts button found below the order total.
 A window will pop up.

 - If you have a coupon already applied, you will see that coupon’s price group applied to the order.
-If necessary, search for the price group you’d like to add or remove.

 - Use the toggle switch to turn the price group on or off.

 Tip: If you turn off a price group that has a coupon attached, the coupon won’t work on the order.
 Be sure to only disable the price group you need.

 You will be able to see which discounts are applied (and their savings) at the bottom of the order.

 There are several reasons that you may need to update, add, or change shipping in an order.
 A common issue that affects shipping is an incorrect zip code.
 As Miva calculates shipping rates based on the zip code and state, an error in the address can cause shipping discrepancies.
 Once the address is corrected, you’ll need to add shipping to the order.